 8. Communications and Public Relations: Assist the County Chair in communicating party activity and resources as appropriate to the Executive Committee and public by means such as newsletters, press releases, websites, and email.
 Create and supervise a Technical Subcommittee to maintain the Tarrant County Republican Party’s web site, email lists, and related technical activities and resources.

 Section 2.
-The County Chair shall appoint the chair of each Standing Committee subject to the approval of the Executive Committee, except that the chairs of the Bylaws, Resolutions, and Candidates and Campaign Committees shall be elected by the Executive Committee.
-These elections shall take place at the next regularly scheduled meeting after the adoption of this provision.
+The County Chair shall appoint the chair of each Standing Committee subject to the approval of the Executive Committee, except that the chairs of the Rules, Resolutions, and Candidates and Campaign Committees shall be elected by the Executive Committee.
+These elections shall take place no later than the next regularly scheduled meeting after the adoption of this provision.

 Section 3.
-The Resolutions and Bylaws Committees shall have 15 members each, including the Committee Chair and County Chair.
-In addition, the Party Counsel shall be an ex-officio member of Bylaws notwithstanding the provisions of Section 7 and without voting rights.
-Eleven members of each committee shall be elected proportionally from among the members in each State Senate District in a caucus to be held at the next regularly scheduled meeting after the adoption of this provision with the following number of members by caucus: Senate District 9 shall elect three (3) members, Senate District 10 five (5) members, Senate District 12 two (2) members, and Senate District 22 one (1) member.
+The Resolutions and Rules Committees shall have 15 members each, including the Committee Chair and County Chair.
+In addition, the Party Counsel shall be an ex-officio member of Rules notwithstanding the provisions of Section 7 and without voting rights.
+Eleven members of each committee shall be elected proportionally from among the members in each State Senate District in a caucus to be held no later than the next regularly scheduled meeting after the adoption of this provision with the following number of members by caucus: Senate District 9 shall elect four (4) members, Senate District 10 five (5) members, Senate District 12 one (1) members, and Senate District 22 one (1) member.
 In addition, the County Chair shall appoint two (2) members.
 All other Standing Committees shall have at least five (5) members.

 Section 6.
 The term of office for Standing Committee members shall run concurrently with that of the Executive Committee, except that in the event of a vacancy in the office of County Chair, the appointive members shall serve only until the election of a new County Chair.